 v.
 Mobile number

-- The papers must be emailed as attachment in both Word and PDF formats.
+- The papers must be submitted in both Word and PDF formats.

-- The author must submit their paper in English only.
-The papers must be in “Arial Unicode MS”font, with a font size of 11 and Line Spacing of 1.15, with 1 inch margin on all four sides.
+- The author must submit their paper in English, Tamil or Hindi only.
+The papers must be in “Times New Roman”font, with a font size of 12 and Line Spacing of 1.5, with 1 inch margin on all four sides.

 - The author must adhere to a minimum word limit of 3000and a maximum of 5000 words only.